hewel/pico-player/README.md

 # pico-player
-A web music player by preact
+A web music player by react